Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Introduction

 One of the aims of these previous works was to formulate an action for a scalar field explicitly invariant under charge conjugation ${\cal C}$, intended (as usual) as an exchange between positive and negative frequency modes, which, after quantization, corresponds to an exchange between particles and antiparticles.
 One puzzling aspect emerging in~\cite{kDiscrete1,JurekAndreaDiscrete} is that even if one starts with an apparently ${\cal C}$-invariant Lagrangian, the ${\cal C}$-invariance seems to be broken at the level of Noether charges.
 Specifically, it was observed that the Lorentz charges obtained from the action in~\cite{kDiscrete1,JurekAndreaDiscrete} are not ${\cal C}$-invariant.

-One of the outcomes of the work presented here is to clarify this puzzling result.
-Along the way, we will explicitly derive the Noether charges associated with the Lorentz transformations by applying directly, for the first time, the complete canonical formalism of Noether analysis to the $\kappa$-field action\footnote{In the past derivations, only the translational charges where derived explicitly with the canonical formalism, while the Lorentz charges were obtained through a ``covariant phase space" approach~\cite{kDiscrete1,JurekAndreaDiscrete} that reduced part of the technical difficulties.}.
+To investigate this problem, the first objective of the present work is to derive the whole set of relativistic conserved charges (in particular, the Lorentz charges) from a direct calculation based on the canonical Noether analysis of the $\kappa$-field action.
+In most of the past works, only the translational charges were derived directly with the canonical formalism, while the Lorentz charges were obtained through a ``covariant phase space" approach~\cite{kDiscrete1,JurekAndreaDiscrete} that dramatically reduced technical difficulties (an exception being \cite{FreJurekNowkfield2}, which however considered a model different from the one we discuss here).
+That approach, even though in principle rather efficient in treating Noether analysis, obscured some of the underlying assumptions needed to make it work consistently.
+It is only through a direct calculation based on the canonical formalism that one can shed light on these hidden features.

+The noncommutative structure of the theory allows indeed to consider different ordering prescriptions for the Lagrangian, all reducing to the same classical limit.
+The $\cal C$-invariance of the model, however, depends on the choice of the ordering prescription.
+Aside from the calculation of the translational charges, we thus perform the explicit direct calculation of the Noether charges associated with Lorentz transformations for the $\kappa$-field action, studying how the structure of the charges and their symmetry properties depend on the ordering of the terms in the action.
+We then obtain the symplectic structure associated with the action and compute the full Poincaré algebra.